top of page

 Scott Ketron

-Board President, Scott Ketron, is the newly appointed Executive Director of the Washington Music Educators Association, after decades of experience as an educator, non-profit administrator, and performer.
+Board President, Scott Ketron, has been the Executive Director of the Washington Music Educators Association since 2014, after decades of experience as an educator, non-profit administrator, and performer.
 Balancing these three worlds started early in his career in Spokane as a member of the Spokane Symphony and freelance drummer.
 He was also a member of the popular group “Happy Hammers,” a group which played many elementary school assemblies, where it became clear that music – in particular percussion music – could inspire young people, open minds and introduce new worlds and new ways to think.

 After completing a BA Degree at Eastern Washington University, he went on to earn a Masters of Music in percussion performance at Central Washington University.
 In addition to his focus on performance, Scott also taught lecture classes and ensembles, such as the jazz and percussion ensembles.
 Continuing west in 1991, Scott ended up in the Seattle area working as a drummer and teaching applied percussion with the Imperials Music and Youth Organization, where he developed one of the most dynamic after-school percussion programs in the Northwest.
 At one point, the programming included family drumming classes, percussion ensemble, African Marimba, and some crossover classes in Afro-Cuban Jazz and Brazilian Jazz, employing six different teachers with over a hundred kids per week.
 The program also sponsored numerous percussion festivals for high school-aged students, as well as in private lessons statewide.
 The festivals had a strong positive influence on how public school educators teach percussion in the state of Washington.